 Hantavirus pulmonary syndrome, discovered in 1993, is a rare disease found in the United States.
 The potentially deadly virus transfers through rat urine and droppings.
 Aching, tiredness and a fever are early signs of an infection and the large muscle groups are most commonly affected.
 As the disease develops, headaches, nausea and vomiting are prevalent.
 The late symptoms of hantavirus pulmonary syndrome are coughing and a shortness of breath that resembles being smothered by a pillow.
 Symptoms appear after one to five weeks of contact with rat feces and infections are often fatal.

 Hemorrhagic fever with renal syndrome, or HFRS, is a global illness derived from the Seoul, Hantaan and Puumala viruses.
 Often found in Eastern Asia, HFRS transfers through the droppings, urine and saliva of rats.
-Unlike other diseases, HFRS passes from human to human although this is quite rare.
-Incubation takes 1 to 2 weeks and symptoms include violent headaches, abdominal pain, fever and blurred vision.
-Fatality rates can be as high as 15 percent but supportive therapy combined with fluid and electrolyte intake usually proves to be an effective remedy.
+The CDC began to track HFRS in the U.S. in 1993; by 2017, there were 728 cases, so it is growing threat.
+Unlike other diseases, HFRS passes from human to human, although this is quite rare.
+Incubation takes one to two weeks, and symptoms include violent headaches, abdominal pain, fever and blurred vision.
+Fatality rates can be as high as 15 percent, but supportive therapy combined with fluid and electrolyte intake usually proves to be an effective remedy.

 Leptospirosis transfers to humans when rat feces are cleared from wet or damp areas during an infestation.
 The rodent often urinates at the same time as it produces droppings, which results in cross-contamination of water and a greater risk of contracting multiple diseases.
 Symptoms include jaundice, rashes, abdominal pain and red eyes.
 Leptospirosis requires antibiotic treatments and the disease is often contracted by sewage workers, water sports enthusiasts and children.